jferragut666/lang/README.md

 http://stackoverflow.com/questions/1833252/java-stanford-nlp-part-of-speech-labels is a secondary interpretation of the parts of speech tags, which
     examples of the category as definitions http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html#CC includes more tags

+What the official README will be: go to langserver-erikferragut.c9users.io:8080 log in with username:  password: